To open long positions on EUR/USD, you need:

-Trading is below 30 and 50 moving averages, which indicates the formation of a downward correction after a large increase last week.
+Trading is conducted just above the 30 and 50 moving averages, which indicates the sideways nature of the market.

 Note: the period and prices of moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.

 Breaking the upper limit of the indicator in the area of 1.1325 will lead to an increase in the euro.
 A break in the lower border at 1.1285 will increase the pressure on the pair.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.